jminnier/packages-report/README.md

 Overview
 --------

-The goal of packages-report is to FINISH THIS SENTENCE.
+The goal of packages-report is to explore the packages that I have installed in my library.

 I have 5 add-on packages installed.